Phang Nga Bay – Thailand Travel Info

 Due to the many cruises to the island and the growing number of tourists, the island has become dirty and noisy with many peddlers trying to sell you their goods.
 (To those of you interested to know there are toilets on the island).
 Despite all of this the place is certainly worth a visit, however, if you go there on a private cruise – it is better off not to go on the island but rather to cruise around it in order to take pretty pictures.

-Thailand Travel Info : Ko Panyee, (the Muslim village)
+Thailand Travel Guide : Ko Panyee, (the Muslim village)

 settled by Malay fishermen during the late 18th century.
 They found Phang Nga bay to be a comfortable and secure place to live in.
 As the law in Thailand forbids other nationalities from owning a land they built their homes on poles.

 The island is basically a cliff and on its small area there are a mosque and a cemetery.
 All other buildings are built on poles above the water.
 It is hard to believe but they even built a football stadium on poles!!
 Nowadays the place is changing and many of the people living there are poor farmers from Isan province who moved to the village.